jakeBarwell/jakeBarwell.github.io/about.md

 <br/>

  My day to work has me developing utilising the LAMP stack in a local vagrant environment.
 My time is split between back end development and front end work.
-My back end work typically involves working with ZF1, Zf2 and more recently Slim3.
-On the front end I primarily work with DOJO js, but we are just starting a new AngularJs project.
+My back end work typically involves working with ZF1, ZF2 and more recently Slim3.
+On the front end I primarily work with DOJO JS, but we are just starting a new AngularJs project.

 <br/>